pandanautinspace/IR-ALPR/README.md

 ## Contact

-If you have any questions please contact either of the authors of this repo.
+If you have any questions please contact either of the authors of this repo: soheil.lotfi@ip-paris.fr kenneth.browder@ip-paris.fr